postsharp/PostSharp.Engineering.CodeStyle/README.md

 2. Enable symlinks for your repo (edit `.git/config`).

 3. For each solution, in Rider, open Settings, choose "Manage Layers", select the team-shared layer, click on the `+` icon and then on "Open Settings File", then choose `eng/style/CommonStyle.DotSettings`.
-  This step is required for code formatting using `Build.ps1 reformat`, even if you are otherwise not using Rider.
+  This step is required for code formatting using `Build.ps1 codestyle format`, even if you are otherwise not using Rider.

 ## Configuration